restfb/restfb.github.io/_includes/documentation/creating-json-objects.md

 for (List<JsonObject> objectList: photosConnection) {
    for (JsonObject photo: objectList) {
        String photoUrl = photo.getString("source");
-       System.out.println(photoUrl);
+       out.println(photoUrl);
    }
 }
 {% endhighlight %}

 The second way is even more low-level and you work only with the JSON returned by Facebook.
 You should have a good knowledge of the returned JSON to access the fields.
-In this example you can see how this can be realized:
+In the below example you can see how to accomplish this:

 {% highlight java %}
 JsonObject photosConnection = facebookClient.fetchObject("me/photos", JsonObject.class);